pdoria/spacex-react/README.md

 Parts of the UI are still missing as this was developed<br>
 as a training exercise in React+GraphQL

+###Before trying to run the project you should:
+npm install
+cd ui
+npm install

 ## Available scripts
 In the project directory, you can run: